Esports: Tournaments

 Esports are also frequently played in tournaments, where potential players and teams vie to be placed through qualification matches before entering the tournament.
-From there, the tournament formats can vary from single or double elimination, sometimes hybridized with group stage.
+From there, the tournament formats can vary from single or double elimination, sometimes hybridized with group stages.
 Esports tournaments are almost always physical events in which occur in front of a live audience, with referees or officials to monitor for cheating.
 The tournament may be part of a larger gathering, such as Dreamhack, or the competition may be the entirety of the event, like the World Cyber Games or the Fortnite World Cup.
 Esports competitions have also become a popular feature at gaming and multi-genre conventions.

 Although competitions involving video games have long existed, esports underwent a significant transition in the late 1990s.
 Beginning with the Cyberathlete Professional League in 1997, tournaments became much larger, and corporate sponsorship became more common.
 Increasing viewership both in person and online brought esports to a wider audience.
-Major tournaments include the World Cyber Games, the North American Major League Gaming league, the France-based Electronic Sports World Cup, and the World e-Sports Games held in Hangzhou, China.
+Major tournaments in the past included the World Cyber Games, the North American Major League Gaming league, the France-based Electronic Sports World Cup, and the World e-Sports Games held in Hangzhou, China.
+The current largest esports tournament is the Esports World Cup, held in Saudi Arabia as a two-month event.

+Traditional sports teams earn revenue from ticket sales, media rights, advertising, and sponsorships, whereas e‑sports teams depend largely on tournament prize money, sponsorships, and advertising.
 The average compensation for professional esports players does not compare to those of the top classical sports organizations in the world.
 According to Julian Krinsky Camps & Programs website, the top Esports player in the world earned around $2.5 million in 2017.
 The highest overall salary by any esports professional at the time was around $3.6 million.
 While prizes for esports competitions can be very large, the limited number of competitions and large number of competitors ultimately lowers the amount of money one can make in the industry.
-In the United States, Esports competitions have prizes that can reach $200,000 for a single victory.
-Dota 2 International hosted a competition where the grand-prize winning team walked home with almost $10.9 million.
+The most prestigious esports competitions have prizes that can reach or exceed $200,000 for a single victory; Dota 2's The International hosted a competition where the grand-prize winning team walked home with almost $10.9 million.